AdaptivMCP/AdaptivMCP/docs/OPERATIONS.md

 This document is for operators of the Adaptiv Controller GitHub MCP server.
 It describes how to triage and respond to common incidents, how to use the built-in tools and endpoints to debug problems, and how to adjust configuration safely during an incident.

 If you are buying or running the Adaptiv Controller product, this is the place to look when something goes wrong in production.
+Read this together with:

+- `docs/SELF_HOSTED_SETUP.md` for initial deployment and configuration.
+- `docs/WORKFLOWS.md` for expected assistant behavior.
+- `docs/UPGRADE_NOTES.md` for versioning, install, upgrade, and rollback flows.
+- `CHANGELOG.md` and `pyproject.toml` for version numbers and release history.

 ---
 ## 1. High-level mental model

 At a high level, the system has three layers that are relevant during an incident: